top of page

 Logo Casa Loltún

-Mercado San Sebastián
+First-Hand Insights on Mercado San Sebastián

-Food at the market
+Food at the Market

 Tacos (traditional Mexican food)

-As previously noted, the San Sebastián neighborhood (Barrio de San Sebastián) stands as one of Mérida's oldest and most traditional districts.
 Its roots trace back to an ancient Mayan village situated southwest of Mérida, which later adopted the name San Sebastián during the colonial era.

 Legend has it that Montejo's troops may have traversed through this area on their journey to T'ho.
 Within the neighborhood lies the small Parque de San Sebastián and the more impressive Parroquia de San Sebastián.
-The church is dating back to the 17th century.

 Parroquia de San Sebastián